ezsystems/EzSystemsRecommendationBundle/README.md

         script_url: 'cdn.yoochoose.net/yct.js'
 ```

+**IMPORTANT**
-Changing any of these parameters without a valid reason will break all calls to YOOCHOOSE.
-It can be useful to test the API by mocking the service, or if you have a hosted version of YOOCHOOSE Recommendation service.
+Changing any of the parameters above without a valid reason will break all calls to YOOCHOOSE.

+*Possible use cases when parameters can be changed:*
+- testing the API by mocking the service
+- integrating with a hosted version of YOOCHOOSE Recommendation service

 ## Usage